seanbaxter/shaders/README.md

 Both ray marching metrics are defined in their own classes with their own attributed data members.
 The ImGui reflection code will render these parameters inside collapsible trees of the application's control panel.
 Both classes also implement a `trace` member function.
 They don't necessarily need to have the same interface, but the interfaces must at least compile when called from the application logic.

-The important thing to note is that the object that evaluates the scene SDF and its gradient is passed in as a function parameter.
-The type of the function parameter (and by extension the definition of the SDF) is deduced as a template parameter.
-This completely separates ray marching logic from the SDF.
+The important thing to note is that the object that evaluates the scene field function and its gradient is passed in as a function parameter.
+The type of the function parameter (and by extension the definition of the field function) is deduced as a template parameter.
+This completely separates ray marching logic from the field function.

 [**shadertoy/shadertoy.cxx**](shadertoy/shadertoy.cxx)
 ```cpp